Liverpool forced to 'pay for mistakes', admits Klopp after Leicester draw | Goal.com

 “It doesn't feel brilliant.
 It was a much more open game in the second half.”

+"We have a few days to prepare West Ham, and we go again.
+That's what we do, not counting points and hoping for gaps between us and other teams.

+"We have to win our football games.
+That didn't happen tonight and we are not happy about it."

-Liverpool will next look to preserve the gap at the top when they travel to West Ham on Monday.
+Liverpool will next look to preserve the gap at the top when they travel to the Hammers on Monday.